Pure Quill: Photographs by Barbara Van Cleve

 Van Cleve’s photographs, which are admittedly documentary, rise above the everyday because of her masterful eye for riveting compositions, complemented by the photographs’ physical size.
 Using a variety of large formats that invite a partnership between viewer and subject, she conveys the immensity of the western landscape and the archetypal people and symbols associated with western life.

 Pure Quill contains 65 framed photographs ranging in size from 22” x 28” to 38” x 48”.
 Label copy and wall text is provided electronically.
-A fully illustrated publication of the same title accompanies the exhibition.
+A fully illustrated, award winning publication of the same title accompanies the exhibition.